DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

 Also, keep in mind that the documentation is as important as a wiki, a user manual or even as a *README* file of a repository.

-Sadly, some of its disadvantages remain, being the most harmful one, that the *docstring* have to be mantained manually and at constants period of times.
+Sadly, some of its disadvantages remain, being the most harmful one, that the *docstring* have to be maintained manually and at constants period of times.

 ### Annotations